Skip to content

 level.
 Audit is a new table at the very least.
 It seems likely that

-nearly every table will gain some audit related fields.
+nearly every table will gain some audit related field

 Each field within CPF may (will?) need provenance meta data.
 Likewise many fields in the database may need